 The law offers the following general features of employment probation periods:

-There are a number of restrictions on the probation period (detailed later in this piece) to prevent abuse and exploitation.
-Among these are limitations on the length of the probation period, types of employees for which an employer may not set a probation period, and rules regarding termination.
+There are a number of restrictions on the probation period to prevent abuse and exploitation.
+Among these are limitations on the length of the probation period, types of employees for which an employer may not set a probation period and rules regarding termination.
 Companies must ensure that they are compliant with these restrictions or may be required to pay a fine or face other penalties.
 All details regarding the probation period should be put in the employee contract for their review when given the job offer.

 The statutory maximum length of the probation period depends on the length of the labor contract: